JeanBilheux/neutronimaging_pages_ornl_gov_with_hugo/content/tutorial/notebooks/display_integrated_stack_of_images/_index.en.md

 ### Description

-This notebook will simply the **integrated image** of all the images from the input folder.
+This notebook will simply the **integrated image** of all the images (TIFF or FITS) from the input folder.

 ### Select your IPTS